Battle of Ramillies: Taviers

 At 13:00 the batteries went into action; a little later two Allied columns set out from the extremities of their line and attacked the flanks of the Franco-Bavarian army.
 To the south, 4 Dutch battalions, (Note: 2 battalions Frisian Guards and the battalions of Slangenburg and Salish) under the command of Colonel Wertmüller, came forward with their two field guns to seize the hamlet of Franquenée.
 The small Swiss garrison in the village, shaken by the sudden onslaught and unsupported by the battalions to their rear, were soon compelled back towards the village of Taviers.
 Taviers was of particular importance to the Franco-Bavarian position: it protected the otherwise unsupported flank of General de Guiscard's cavalry on the open plain, while at the same time, it allowed the French infantry to pose a threat to the flanks of the Dutch and Danish squadrons as they came forward into position.
 But hardly had the retreating Swiss rejoined their comrades in that village when the Dutch Guards renewed their attack.
 The fighting amongst the alleys and cottages soon deteriorated into a fierce bayonet and clubbing mêlée, but the superiority in Dutch firepower soon told.
 The accomplished French officer, Colonel de la Colonie, standing on the plain nearby remembered: "This village was the opening of the engagement, and the fighting there was almost as murderous as the rest of the battle put together."
 By about 15:00 the Swiss had been pushed out of the village into the marshes beyond.

-François de Neufville, Duke of Villeroi, Marshal of France, (1644–1730) by Alexandre-François Caminade.
+François de Neufville, Duke of Villeroi, Marshal of France.
 The Battle of Ramillies was Villeroi's last command.